NikosTsompanides/personal-blog/src/contents/intro-to-functional-programming-part-2.md

 #### Fp-ts to the rescue

-Fortunately for us, [Giulio Canti](https://github.com/gcanti) has created an excellent library called [fp-ts]('https://github.com/gcanti/fp-ts') which aims to allow developers to use popular patterns and abstractions that are available in most functional languages in Typescript.
+Fortunately for us, [Giulio Canti](https://github.com/gcanti) has created an excellent library called [fp-ts]('https://github.com/gcanti/fp-ts') which aims to allow developers to use popular patterns and abstractions that are available in most functional languages, in Typescript.
 We will use extensively the fp-ts library in the following posts when we will explain some of the core concepts of the Category Theory.
 Now lets use the `pipe` function that fp-ts provides us with in order to write a more readable and easy-to-maintain program.

 ```ts
 import { pipe, flow } from "fp-ts/functions";